imhemantsharma/videogames_list_mobile/README.md

 3. The project should be compilable and debuggable
 4. Consider using a state-management framework such as Bloc, Provider, Redux or MobX.
 5. Having tests (e.g unit tests, widget tests etc) are greatly appreciated
-6. The candidate is expected to present their solution at the end of the assignment if shortlisted.
+6. If shortlisted, the candidate is expected to present their solution at the end of the assignment in a subsequent video call.
 7. The candidate will be asked to explain their design decisions.
 Think about why you chose a certain pattern/framework/structure carefully.
    - If needed, you can have any supporting documentation that can help present your design.
 9. In a nutshell, build the solution for longevity, as though it will be worked on and maintained by a team.
 And most importantly, have fun :)